 4. Deter Deer

 If your garden is being eaten by deer, just stock up on some Irish Spring Soap.
 Deer absolutely detest the smell, so they’ll be sure to steer clear.
-Click here for the full tutorial.
+Find out more about this simple method to deter deer.

 5. Repel Pests